daler/dotfiles/docs/starthere.rst

 +++++++++++++++++++++++++++

-Do this if you want to use all the plugins in the ``.config/nvim/init.vim`` file or if you want to set up vim-plug.
+Do this if you want to use all the plugins in the ``.config/nvim/init.vim`` file or if you want to set up vim-plug at all for any plugins.
 If you're going with :ref:`option1` then you should do this.

 This step sets up `vim-plug <https://github.com/junegunn/vim-plug>`_, placing the required files in the locations expected by vim and neovim.
 There are a lot